henley-regatta/aoc2023/README.md

   * `python/day2part1.py` - About 75% text parsing by code and thought.
   Actual problem is relatively simple once the input's been parsed, just a bit of bookkeeping here and there to sort out the answer.

+  * `python/day2part2.py` - All the hard work done by the parser for part1, this is just a calc problem once you've got a datastructure with the game elements in.